Odensala/Pomochan/README.md

 # Pomochan
 Pomodoro timer built with MVVM.
 # Features
-- Stay productive with the pomodoro technique
+- Increase your productivity with the famous pomodoro technique.
-- All timers are adjustable
+- Adjust your session-time and break-time to your own liking.
 # Key components
 - MVVM
 - Notifications